Envirometrix/PredictiveSoilMapping/01-Introduction.md

 main input to spatial prediction modelling and the basis for assessment of mapping accuracy.
-Other synthetically or empirically generated estimates of values of target variables in the field are considered as *soft data*.
+Other synthetically or empirically generated estimates of values of target variables in the field are considered as *soft data* (data based on qualitative information or quick observations).
 Soft data are less desirable as the primary input to model estimation, but sometimes there is no alternative.
 It is in any case important to recognize differences between *hard* and *soft* data and to suggest ways to access the uncertainty of models that are based on